 Normally, looking at the market data for the previous month gives us a good idea about where the market is today.
 But changed seems to be the only constant since the start of March.
 We’ll be seeing a clearer impact of the novel coronavirus on the real estate market over time, but for now you can read more about the Coronavirus impact on real estate sales in my other post.

 At the start of the shutdown, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory for prior months.
-June numbers should be accurate.
+Current numbers are accurate.

 This city often represents how the best markets in the valley are performing, as it offers a short commute to major tech centers, fantastic schools, and homes that are (generally) not too elaborate or wastefully luxurious.
 If Cupertino’s doing well, you’ll have a pretty good idea that the market in the more affordable price points in Los Altos, Saratoga, Los Gatos, etc. are likely also doing well.
 And if Cupertino is faring poorly, that is not a good sign for anywhere!